awsdocs/amazon-elasticache-docs/doc_source/redis/IAM.Overview.md

 ### Specifying policy elements: Actions, effects, resources, and principals<a name="IAM.Overview.PolicyElements"></a>

 For each Amazon ElastiCache resource \(see [Amazon ElastiCache resources and operations](#IAM.Overview.ResourcesAndOperations)\), the service defines a set of API operations \(see [Actions](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_Operations.html)\)\.
 To grant permissions for these API operations, ElastiCache defines a set of actions that you can specify in a policy\.
-For example, for the ElastiCache snapshot resource, the following actions are defined: `CreateCacheCluster`, `DeleteCacheCluster`, and `DescribeCacheCluster`\.
+For example, for the ElastiCache cluster resource, the following actions are defined: `CreateCacheCluster`, `DeleteCacheCluster`, and `DescribeCacheCluster`\.
 Performing an API operation can require permissions for more than one action\.

 The following are the most basic policy elements:
 + **Resource** – In a policy, you use an Amazon Resource Name \(ARN\) to identify the resource to which the policy applies\.
 For more information, see [Amazon ElastiCache resources and operations](#IAM.Overview.ResourcesAndOperations)\.